sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

 	i.
 Get only file name from the query string.

-		Input String : select * from ipl.csv where season > 2014 and city ='Bangalore';
+		Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
 		Output String : ipl.csv

 	ii.
 Get only base part(before `where` word) of the query from the given query string.

-		Input String : select * from ipl.csv where season > 2014 and city ='Bangalore';
+		Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
-		Output String : select * from ipl.csv
+		Output String : Base Query:select * from ipl.csv

 	iii.
 Get only filter part(after `where` word) of the query from the given query string.

-		Input String : select * from ipl.csv where season > 2014 and city ='Bangalore';
+		Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
-		Output String : season > 2014 and city ='Bangalore'
+		Output String : Where Clause: season > 2014 and city ='bangalore'

 	iv.
 As there will be multiple conditions, seperate each condition and display in different line.

-	    Input String : select * from ipl.csv where season > 2014 and city ='Bangalore';
+	    Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
 		Output String :
+	                	Expressions:
-	                	Condition 1 : season > 2014
+                                  season > 2014
-		                Condition 2 : city = 'Bangalore'
+                                  city ='bangalore'

 	v.
 Split the condition part into variable (before relational operator) and value (after relational operator) and operator.
 	    Note: relational operators are "<, <=, >, >=, =, !="

-	    Input String : select * from ipl.csv where season > 2014 and city ='Bangalore';
+	    Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
 		Output String :
-	                	Condition 1 :
-	                	    variable : season
-	                	    operator : >
+	                	Expressions:
-	                	    value    : 2014
+                                season > 2014
-		                Condition 2 :
-	                        variable : city
+                                city ='bangalore'
-	                        operator : =
-	                        value    : 'Bangalore'

 	vi.
 Extract the logical operators in sequence from the given query string.
 	    Note: Logical operators are "and, or, not"

-	    Input String : select season,winner,player_match from ipl.csv where season > 2014 and city ='Bangalore' or date > '31-12-2014';
+	    Input String : select season,winner,player_match from ipl.csv where season > 2014 and city ='Bangalore' or date > '31-12-2014'
 	    Output String :
-		        operator 1: and
+		        and
-		        operator 2: or
+		        or

 	vii.
 Extract the selected fields/information from the given query.

-	    Input String : select city,winner,player_match from ipl.csv where season > 2014 and city ='Bangalore';
+	    Input String : select city,winner,player_match from ipl.csv where season > 2014 and city ='Bangalore'
 		Output String :
             	city
             	winner